OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 * I'm not an expert of Prolog
 * This post doesn't have advanced content
 * Every example of this post will be written in Prolog
-* This post have a strong theorical content, if you don't like, feel free to jump to "First Steps" paragraph.
+* This post has a strong theoretical content, if you don't like, feel free to jump to "First Steps" paragraph.

 "The inception of logic is tied with that of scientific thinking.
 Logic provides a precise language for the explicit expression of one’s goals, knowledge, and assumptions.
 Logic provides the foundation for deducing consequences from premises; for studying the truth or falsity of statements given the truth or falsity of other statements; fir establishing the consistency of one’s claims; and for verifying the validity of one’s arguments.” - Sterling, 1986 The art of Prolog.

 ## What is logic?

-I think the key to understanding logic programming is not your background in computer systems, the key is your knowledge of philosophy, you need to know and understand what is the Aristotelian logic, I’m not a philosopher so I’ll try to explain from my point of view on the simplest way, not going deep on advanced topics.
+I think the key to understanding logic programming is not your background in computer systems, the key is your knowledge of philosophy, you need to know and understand what is the Aristotelian logic, I’m not a philosopher so I’ll try to explain from my point of view on the simplest way, not going deep on advanced topics, only a resume.

 Let’s go back to our high school and talk about mid 350 B.C, Aristotle the Ancient Greek philosopher developed something named term logic aka traditional logic or Aristotelian logic.